Distribution of Chores with Information Asymmetry: Preliminaries

-\begin{dfn}[\textbf{Envy-freeness with dubious chores}] An original allocation $A$ is said to be \emph{envy-free up to $k$ dubious chores} (\DEF{k}) if there exists a dubious multiset $D$ and dubious allocation $A^D$ such that: (i) $D$ consists of up to $k$ dubious chores copied from $\calM$, (ii) the augmented allocation $A^* = A \uplus A^D$ is envy-free. \end{dfn}
+\begin{definition}[\textbf{Envy-freeness with dubious chores}] A real allocation $A$ is said to be \emph{envy-free up to $k$ dubious chores} (\DEF{k}) if there exists a dubious multiset $D$ and dubious allocation $A^D$ such that: (i) $D$ consists of up to $k$ dubious chores copied from $\calM$, and (ii) the augmented allocation $A^* = A \cup A^D$ is envy-free. \end{definition}